View Engines

 {

-This one is Forme's default, even though Plates 4 Alpha has actually been abandoned.
-The maintainer's development is currently focussed on Plates 3 below.
+}Platine is Forme's default - it's a fork of Plates 4 alpha, which was abandoned.
+The maintainer's development is currently focused on Plates 3 below.

-Why is this the default?
-This is partly a historical choice - we use it ourselves for most client projects and will therefore continue to support it - we find its slightly terser syntax is a marked improvement over v3.
+Why is Platine the default?
+This is partly a historical choice - we use it ourselves for most client projects and will therefore continue to support it - we find its slightly terser syntax is a marked improvement over Plates v3.

-We've forked Plates 4 Alpha and included it in Forme's core, so it won't be going away any time soon.
-We're not currently planning on adding any major new features, but will fix any critical bugs that crop up.
+We maintain Platine as a hard fork, so it won't be going away any time soon.
+We have been adding new features, and will fix any critical bugs that crop up.

 We've added some template error exceptions to enforce proper template syntax style, specifically: